Joint Time-Vertex Fractional Fourier Transform: Preliminaries

+The discretization of the FRT is done by the discrete fractional Fourier transform (DFRT)~\cite{candan00dfrt}, and each entry of the DFRT matrix is given as follows:

-where $\mathbf{u}_k$ is the discrete counterpart of the $k${th} Hermite-Gaussian function and $(N)_2$ is the modulo 2 of $N$.
-The peculiar range of summation occurs because of the number of zero crossings of the discrete Hermite Gaussian functions, which are the eigenvectors of the normalized discrete Fourier transform (DFT) matrix.
-The DFRT is unitary, index additive, and reduces to the identity and DFT when $\alpha=0$ and $\alpha=1$, respectively.
-Further details can be found in \cite{candan00dfrt}.
+where $\mathcal{K}\triangleq \{0, 1, \dots, N - 3, N - 2, N-{(N)}_2\} $ and $\mathbf{u}_k$ is the discrete counterpart of the $k^\text{th}$ Hermite-Gaussian function.
+The peculiar summation range occurs because of the number of zero crossings of the discrete Hermite-Gaussian functions, which are the eigenvectors of the normalized discrete Fourier transform (DFT) matrix.
+The DFRT is unitary, index additive, and reduces to the identity and normalized DFT when $\alpha=0$ and $\alpha=1$, respectively.
+Derivation of discrete Hermite-Gaussians and further details regarding the generation of the DFRT matrix can be found in~\cite{candan00dfrt}.